coilysiren/blog/posts/countdowntoliftoff.md

 #### [[ 3 ]]

 Like, crazy good at school.
 Up until high school, there was not a class that I was not at the top of.
 Except maybe English, because English teachers are not a fan of the way that I write I guess.
-But I was of those 4.0 (so, straight A's aka 90%+ marks) GPA for the entirity of elementary school kids, which rocked.
-I'm sort of wondering why more good things didn't happen to me during this time frame, like skipping three years (I didn't skip any, I just recall being asked to do so three seperate times) and going off to study in a foreign country.
+But I was of those 4.0 (so, straight A's aka 90%+ marks) GPA for the entirety of elementary school kids, which rocked.
+I'm sort of wondering why more good things didn't happen to me during this time frame, like skipping three years (I didn't skip any, I just recall being asked to do so three separate times) and going off to study in a foreign country.
 Oh wait, I do know.
 It's because I was black.

 Now dear reader, let me give you snippet of the life of a "gifted" (which I always felt was a strange phrase but it was always applied to me) black child.
 I started out with my mom, she was very poor.
 Like, the food stamps check was all of our food for the month sort of poor.
 My dad on the other hand, was an accountant.
 When he found out how well I was doing, I was shipped off to live with my dad instead of my mom.
 Also I was sort of aggressive.
 So was he.
 We'll get into that in a bit.